 She had met Fuerstman when the two worked together at Marriott’s Desert Springs.

-Now, she says, “What delights me most at Montage is how much attention we pay to honoring our core values and making sure that comes across at each of our five spas, while also showcasing the indigenous herbs, plants, oils, and other products that come from the regions of resort.”
+Now, she says, “What delights me most at Montage is how much attention we pay to honor our core values and making sure that comes across at each of our five spas, while also showcasing the indigenous herbs, plants, oils, and other products that come from the regions of resort.”

 You’ll notice no plaques of award and honor on the walls entering Montage spas.
 “We appreciate the recognition, but once you enter our sanctum sanctorum, it’s not about us—it’s about you,” she emphasizes.